yapaxi/AssignmentApp/Answers to technical questions.md

 It looked easy until I understood that cryto-currency code (BTC) is not globally unique - there also could be naming collisions and child entities (like tokens).
 Also coinmarketcap does not support multiple fiat currencies for FREE plans which you are not aware of when you work with test api.

-There are also some conflicting requirements: to make the solution run in one step there api-key for coinmarketcap must be somehow known, which means it has to be committed to git which is number-1 bad practice nowadays.
+There are also some conflicting requirements: to make the solution run in one step then api-key for coinmarketcap must be somehow known, which means it has to be committed to git, which is number-1 bad practice nowadays.

 6. **Please, describe yourself using JSON.**